pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-users/exercises/exercise_03a_advection_interpolation.md

-# Exercise xx: Precipitation accumulation with advection interpolation
+# Exercise 3 (optional): Precipitation accumulation with advection interpolation

 The purpose of this exercise is to demonstrate the advantages of using advection-based temporal interpolation.
 One of the main applications of this technique is computation of precipitation accumulations, where high temporal resolution is needed.